 - Scoop out some of the au jus and place it into small bowls.
 Serve with a side of au jus and plenty of napkins.

 I love adding a small salad on side.
 I usually make a simple dressing with olive oil, garlic, and lemon juice.
-But serve them with whatever you feel is best!
+But serve them with French fries or whatever you feel is best!

 French Onion French Dip Sandwiches